Beyond Discriminant Patterns: On the Robustness of Decision Rule Ensembles: Problem Setup

 \subsection{Example 1}

-We firstly give an example to show how traditional boosting rule ensembles fail on this problem.
-As shown in Figure~\ref{fig:cg}, the distributional shifts are modeled by a soft intervention~\cite{kocaoglu2019characterization} on variable $A$, which replaces the original function from $Y$ to $A$.
+We firstly give an example to show how traditional boosting rule ensembles fail on the problem.
+Figure~\ref{fig:cg} illustrates distributional shifts modeled by an intervention on variable $A$, which replaces the original function from $Y$ to $A$.
 We assume as original data generating process:

 where $U_0, \sigma_1, \sigma_2, \sigma_3$ are hyper-parameters.
 According to the local Markov condition~\cite{peters2017elements}, the joint distribution $P(X_1, X_2, Y, A)$ can be represented as:

 The intervention implies that $f_2(\cdot)$ is replaced with $f_2^{\prime}(\cdot)$, so that the joint distribution associated with $G^{\prime}$ (cf.\@ Figure \ref{fig:geninter}) is shifted by replacing $P(A|Y)$ with $P^{\prime}(A|Y)$.
 For the learning process, we assume that only $X = \{X_1, X_2\}, Y$ are observed; the task is to predict $Y$ with $X$.